Blog | Auckland Micro Wedding Venues - The Complete Guide

 Serenely sitting above the cityscape, The Hotel Britomart is an esteemed wedding venue, specialising in elopements and intimate weddings.

-Weddings at The Hotel Britomart
+Hosting a micro wedding at The Hotel Britomart

 Josh and Jean's Micro Wedding at Hillbrook Estate, Coromandel